sebastianluis/TeacherAPI-NodeJs/README.md

 npm install

-This will install all the dependacies.
+This will install all the dependancies.

 # Step3